SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz Prismon.md

 ### Decoding & Analyzing

 This page allows you to monitor the services (or SPU inputs).
-All tables are polled via SNMP, exceptthe **SU Inputs** table, for which information is retrieved via HTTP.
+All tables are polled via SNMP, except the **SU Inputs** table, for which information is retrieved via HTTP.

 The page also contains page buttons to the following pages: